konexmedia/race/README.md

 # race

-Runs separate functions in parallel and collects the results.
+Control flow component for executing functions concurrently.
 Usable in a browser or node.js environment.

+The functionality is like the one from [async.parallel](https://github.com/caolan/async#parallel) but without all the other functions.

 ## Installation